department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="cost">Does VA give cost-of-living increases for disability payments?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="cost">Does VA give cost-of-living increases for disability compensation payments?</button>
 <div id="cost" class="usa-accordion-content">

 Yes.
 We’re required by law to match the percentage of cost-of-living adjustments made to Social Security benefits.
 These adjustments help to make sure that the purchasing power of your benefits keeps up with inflation.

-You can get the latest cost-of-living adjustment (COLA) information on the Social Security Administration’s (SSA) website. <br>
-<a href="http://www.socialsecurity.gov/cola/">Go to the SSA website</a>
+You can get the latest cost-of-living adjustment (COLA) information on the <a href="http://www.socialsecurity.gov/cola/">Social Security Administration’s (SSA) website</a>.
 </div>
 </li>
 </ul>